These ideas go against what has been long understood about Wuthering Heights; but, it is true.

 Not like the movie stars Laurence Olivier, Jacob Elordi, or the many others who have been cast to play him.

-Instead, we are told Heathcliff has dark skin, long black hair, black whiskers, and black eyes with parents who could be from the bordering countries of China and India.
+Instead, we are told Heathcliff has dark skin, a black countenance, long black hair, black whiskers, and black eyes with parents who could be from the bordering countries of China and India.
 He looks like a gipsy, the derogatory term, lascar, an American (from the Americas), or a person the Spanish Empire could cast away and abandon.

 Emily Brontë’s description of Heathcliff matches the long-ago eyewitness accounts of gipsies and photographs of these sailors.
+Review the 1807 book by HM Grellman, Dissertation of Gipsies, as well as the 1831 book by James Crabb, A Gipsies' Advocate or Observation on the Origin, Manners, and Habits of the English Gipsie.

 Therefore, Heathcliff, like them, is most likely from British India and we can correctly imagine he would resemble the men in this photograph or the one further below on this website.